-The next thing we tried, was determine if it was a user or device problem.
-We scanned the QR code on a different IPhone and it immediately worked.
+The next thing we tried, was to determine if it was a user or device problem.
+We scanned the QR code on a different iPhone and it immediately worked.
 I guess we can rule out a user based issue.

 So it must be a problem with the device itself.
-First we removed the authenticator app and reinstalled it… unfortunately that didn’t worked.
+First, we removed the authenticator app and reinstalled it… unfortunately that didn’t work.

 What to do?
 I had no ideas left for a minute, but then it hit me.
-Lets open the company portal, maybe the company app will give us some more information.
-First things first, we need to enroll the device.
-One of the steps you will need to take when enrolling your IOS device, is installing the Intune management profile.
+Let’s open the company portal, maybe the company app will give us some more information.
+First things first, we need to enrol the device.
+One of the steps you will need to take when enrolling your IOS device is installing the Intune management profile.
 When we pressed “Install” a new error appeared.

 MDM payload does not match the old Payload.
 That’s a nice error we can work with.
-This error clearly means the device already had an different MDM profile installed from another vendor.
-In this case it was a Trend Micro MDM profile
+This error clearly means the device already had a different MDM profile installed from another vendor.
+In this case, it was a Trend Micro MDM profile